 - Include balances due from

 - U.S. offices of

-- Commercial banks
+- → Commercial banks

-- Banker's banks
+- → Banker's banks

-- Edge and agreement corporations

-- ► U.S. branches and agencies of foreign (non-U.S.) banks

-- The reporting institution may report reciprocal demand balances with the above institutions on a net-by-institution basis
+- ↗ U.S. branches and agencies of foreign (non-U.S.) banks - The reporting institution may report reciprocal demand balances with the above institutions on a net-by-institution basis